Marudhan/MiniProject/Meeting_Minutes.md

 #### 18.11.24
-Create a tabulated print in Ebola mini project and limit to 15 datas
+Create a tabulated print in Ebola mini project and limit to 15 datas (completed)

 #### 15.11.24
 Missing notebook title for some notebooks.
 Update the same things in meeting minutes(TO DO) COMPLETED ON 18.11.24